Through The Fibro Fog

 A very simple recipe, this apple pie granola has just four main steps and all are easy to do.

-granola ingredients in a glass bowl.
+granola ingredients in a glass bowl labelled number two.

 Step 1